She Is Not My Girlfriend

-Chie and Yosuke.
+- Chie and Yosuke.
 Kanji at first assumes they are a couple, much to Chie's annoyance.
-Speaking of Chie, if she's your romantic partner and date to the Summer Festival, she has this as a knee jerk reaction to a vendor calling him her boyfriend, only to realize that it is, in fact, true.
+Incidentally, if Chie is the Protagonist'sromantic partner and date to the Summer Festival, she has this as a knee jerk reaction to a vendor calling him her boyfriend, only to realize that it is, in fact, true.

 Phoenix: (Note to self: Gossip with Maya about this later!)